 Sandblasting is a notoriously hazardous occupation due to the nature of highly pressurized crystalline silica.
 When silica sand is used as an abrasive, the particles are forcefully ejected using pressurized air or steam.
-This process creates dust, which can result in sandblasters inhaling silica particles, and subsequently, sandblasting silicosis.
+This process creates dust, which can result in sandblasters inhaling silica particles, and subsequently, developing sandblasting silicosis.

 Who is At Risk for Sandblasting Silicosis?

-The hazards of silica sand as an abrasive are well-documented, and have been a topic of discussion worldwide for many years.
+The hazards of silica sand as an abrasive have been a topic of discussion worldwide for many years.
 The Centers for Disease Control and Prevention (CDC) estimates that as many as 100,000 sandblasters are at risk for developing silicosis.
 Researchers further estimate that as many as 5.4 percent of sandblasters develop silicosis or silicosis and tuberculosis together.

 - Workers who use sandblasting to remove rust or paint from metal, ships, buildings, or bridges.